sdc17/UPop/README.md

 #### 7. Runtime error caused by [clip/mock.py](./clip/mock.py) while evaluating or compressing models with CLIP-based models.

-The [clip/mock.py](./clip/mock.py) is used for patching our modification to `nn.MultiheadAttention`.
+The [clip/mock.py](./clip/mock.py) is used for patching our modification to the `nn.MultiheadAttention`.
 It was modified from the source code of the `nn.MultiheadAttention` in version `Pytorch==1.11.0`, and also tested on `Pytorch==1.12.1` and `Pytorch==1.13.1`.
 However, it may not be compatible with other `Pytorch` versions that we have not tested.
-If you encounter this error in other versions, you may switch to `1.11.0` or create your own patching file by referring to our [clip/mock.py](./clip/mock.py).
+If you encounter this error in other versions, you may switch to version `1.11.0` or create your patching file by referring to our [clip/mock.py](./clip/mock.py).

 #### 8. Other issues

-You can post them in the [Issues](https://github.com/sdc17/UPop/issues) page.
+You can post them on the [Issues](https://github.com/sdc17/UPop/issues) page.

 ### Acknowledgments